(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Data Structures, Models, and Estimators

-where $F_{\epsilon}$ is a suitable cumulative distribution function, such as a standard normal cumulative distribution function in the case of a probit model.
-For example, one could use this probit model to study the formation of regional trade agreements between two countries over time, in spirit of \textcite{bb2007}.
-Since the formation of regional trade agreements and typical explanatory variables such as similarity measures between country pairs are symmetric, the data is an undirected network panel.
-The richest form of unobserved heterogeneity one could control for in this type of model would be the symmetric version of equation (3.b) in Table \ref{tab:linear_combinations_phi}, that is, $\alpha_{it} + \alpha_{jt} + \rho_{ij}$. \end{example}
+where $F_{\epsilon}(\cdot)$ is a suitable cumulative distribution function, such as the standard normal CDF in the probit case.
+This specification can be used to study the formation of regional trade agreements between country pairs over time, in the spirit of \textcite{bb2007}.
+Since both the outcome and typical regressors, such as country-pair similarity measures, are symmetric in $i$ and $j$, the data naturally form an undirected network panel.
+The richest unobserved heterogeneity structure available for this model is the symmetric counterpart of specification (3.b), namely $\alpha_{it} + \alpha_{jt} + \rho_{ij}$. \end{example}